 - nausea (feeling like you have to throw up)

 - pain in stomach

 - body aches

 *People who become sick with the Norovirus often throw up and have diarrhea many times in a day.
 This can cause your body to get dehydrated (your body loses too much water/fluid).

 Symptoms of dehydration to watch for include:

 - urinate or pee less

 *If you have any of the above symptoms, call your health care provider right away.

 How is Norovirus treated?

-Because the Norovirus is a “virus” and not caused from a “bacteria,” medicine such as antibiotics don’t work.
+Because the Norovirus is a “virus” and not caused from a “bacteria,” medicine such as antibiotics don’t work and there are no vaccines to prevent it.
 It’s important to prevent dehydration by drinking plenty of fluids.
-If you or someone you are helping to care for has symptoms of dehydration, call the health care provider right away.
+If you or someone you are helping to care for has symptoms of dehydration, call their health care provider right away.
 People who are very dehydrated and are unable to keep liquids down, may need to go to the hospital for IV (in the vein) fluids.